 The CLE Master’s program teaches students how to manage the manifold aspects of the European scene, offering them a multicultural education along three main methodological lines:

 Cultural education in at least three domains of the European thought, ranging from literature to history and language sciences.
 High-level European languages education, complementing in-class with on-site practice in at least two countries of the consortium.

-Dynamic education thanks to his programme of international exchange.
-The CLE Master’s programme wants to train dynamic and critical experts in the humanities, with a good awareness of country-specific problems and the ability to make competent decisions, relying on their rich cultural baggage.
+Dynamic education thanks to his program of international exchange.
+The CLE Master’s program wants to train dynamic and critical experts in the humanities, with a good awareness of country-specific problems and the ability to make competent decisions, relying on their rich cultural baggage.

-- to interpret events, developments and EU policies in national, regional and local areas (through units 1 and 3 of the program);
+- to interpret events, developments and EU policies in national, regional and local areas;

-- to use different disciplinary methodologies in a complementary way (through Units 1, 2 and 3);
+- to use different disciplinary methodologies in a complementary way;

-- to develop a guided research project (through units 1 and 2) and to work independently (with the unit 4),
+- to develop a guided research project and to work independently;

-- to understand and interpret ideas and concepts from Europe and European integration (through units 1 and 3)
+- to understand and interpret ideas and concepts from Europe and European integration;

-- to communicate in several international languages, using appropriate terminology (through Unit 2 and Mobility required)
+- to communicate in several international languages, using appropriate terminology (through Mobility)

-- to move in different countries and possess good attitudes of cultural understanding (thanks to the mobility requirement).
+- to move to different countries and possess good attitudes of cultural understanding (thanks to the mobility requirement).

 As far as educational goals are concerned, a masters graduate from this program should:

-- know at least three eurorean languages (English, French, and Italian and/or Greek, depending on the mobility chosen);
+- know at least three European languages (English, French, and Italian and/or Greek, depending on the mobility chosen);

-- know the different methodologies of literary studies (national literatures, comparative literature, literature and computer science etc.);
+- know the different methodologies of literary studies (national literature, comparative literature, literature and computer science etc.);

 - be able to develop a comprehensive bibliography, a research record and a research paper on a topic concerning European literature;